jentery/engl425/index.md

 You should *not* circulate your letter publicly or online (beyond the course Brightspace).

-Submit your response now (link coming soon).

 ***

 ### Prompt 3

-*A response to this prompt is due via Brightspace (link coming soon) by 11:30am on Monday, March 15th.*
+*A response to this prompt is due via Brightspace by 11:30am on Monday, March 15th.*

 Since responding to the second prompt, you've read the first volume of *Monstress*, changed the word-image relation in a panel, also changed the "shot" of a panel, studied the genres of horror and fantasy comics, and considered the relationship between art, literature, and comics.
 This prompt asks you to spend some time writing about *Monstress* in particular and to connect it with some of the conversations we've had since January.